Cookson Lake Outhouse

 Directions

 From Munising, Michigan: Drive east on M-28 towards Wetmore.
 Turn right (south) on Forest Highway 13 at Wetmore and drive 11.9 miles to FR 2258.
 Turn left (southeast) and drive about 2.5 miles to FR 2257 (just before the bridge over the Indian River).
-Turn left (northeast) on FR 2257 and drive 1.8 miles across the access road.
+Turn left (northeast) on FR 2257 and drive 1.8 miles to the campground access road.

 Amenities